Mingyi-W/Mingyi-W.github.io/_pages/about.md

   - /about.html
 ---

 The major remaining uncertainty in climate prediction comes from aerosol-cloud-climate interactions in the atmosphere.
 Therefore, an accurate representation of aerosols and clouds is the foundation of any effort to constrain long-term climate change.
 Our mission is to learn (and have fun) as much as we can about aerosol particle formation and its impact on air quality and climate change.
-Specifically, our lab leverages expertise in Atmospheric Chemistry and Aerosol Microphysics to address two overarching scientific questions: 1) how will aerosol forcing change in future emissions scenarios as we transition to carbon neutrality, and 2) how can aerosol dynamics during convective overshoot events inform climate intervention research?
+Specifically, our lab leverages expertise in Atmospheric Chemistry and Aerosol Microphysics to address two overarching scientific questions:

+1. How will aerosol forcing change in future emissions scenarios as we transition to carbon neutrality?
+2. How can aerosol dynamics during convective overshoot events inform climate intervention research?

+Our goal is to develop a framework to incorporate (a) experimental parameterizations of chemical and microphysical processes that govern aerosol formation and evolution, and (b) a machine-learning-based dynamics model that accounts for non-steady-state meteorological conditions.

 What we value